Q: What is Amazon Neptune?

 Q: Do I need to change client drivers to use Amazon Neptune’s Gremlin Server?

-No, Amazon Neptune’s Gremlin server will support clients that are compatible with Apache TinkerPop version 3.3 using both Websocket and REST connections.
+No, Amazon Neptune’s Gremlin server supports clients that are compatible with Apache TinkerPop version 3.3 using both Websocket and REST connections.

 Q: How can I migrate from a triple store with a SPARQL endpoint to Amazon Neptune?